 - Has known history of human immunodeficiency virus (HIV) infection

-- Has presence of gastrointestinal condition including malabsorption, gastrointestinal anastomosis, or any other condition that might affect the absorption of lenvatinib
+- Gastrointestinal malabsorption or any other condition that might affect the absorption of lenvatinib.

-- Has radiographic evidence of major blood vessel invasion/infiltration
+- Has radiographic evidence of encasement or invasion of major blood vessel, or of intratumoral cavitation.

-- Has clinically significant hemoptysis or tumor bleeding within 2 weeks prior to the first dose of study treatment
+- Has active hemoptysis (bright red blood of at least 0.5 teaspoon) within 3 weeks prior to the first dose of study treatment.

-- Has clinically significant cardiovascular disease within 12 months of the first dose of study treatment including New York Heart Association Class III or IV congestive heart failure, unstable angina, myocardial infarction, cerebral vascular accident, or cardiac arrhythmia associated with hemodynamic instability
+- Has clinically significant cardiovascular disease from 12 months of the first dose of study treatment including New York Heart Association Class III or IV congestive heart failure, unstable angina, myocardial infarction, cerebral vascular accident, or cardiac arrhythmia associated with hemodynamic instability.

 - Has received prior systemic treatment for unresectable or metastatic melanoma other than targeted therapy as noted in Inclusion Criteria above